-Striae are irregular areas of skin that look like bands, stripes, or lines.
-Striae are seen when a person grows or gains weight rapidly or has certain diseases or conditions.
+Stretch marks are irregular areas of skin that look like bands, stripes, or lines.
+Stretch marks are seen when a person grows or gains weight rapidly or has certain diseases or conditions.

 Stretch marks can appear when there is rapid stretching of the skin.
-They are often associated with the abdominal enlargement of pregnancy.
+They are often seen when a woman's abdomen gets larger during pregnancy.
 They can be found in children who have become rapidly obese.
 They may also occur during the rapid growth of puberty in males and females.
 Striae are most commonly located on the breasts, hips, thighs, buttocks, abdomen, and flank.

-Striae may also occur as a result of abnormal collagen formation, or a result of medications or chemicals that interfere with collagen formation.
+Stretch marks may also occur as a result of abnormal collagen formation, or a result of medicines or chemicals that interfere with collagen formation.
 They may also be associated with longtime use of cortisone compounds, diabetes, Cushing disease, and post-pregnancy.

 There is no specific care for stretch marks.
-Marks often will disappear after the cause of the skin stretching is gone.
-Creams and ointments that claim to prevent stretch marks during pregnancy are of little value.
+Marks often disappear after the cause of the skin stretching is gone.

 Avoiding rapid weight gain helps reduce stretch marks caused by obesity.

-If striae or stretch marks appear without obvious cause such as pregnancy or rapid weight gain, call your health care provider.
+If stretch marks appear without clear cause, such as pregnancy or rapid weight gain, call your health care provider.

-You health care provider will examine you and ask questions about your symptoms, including:
+Your provider will examine you and ask about your symptoms, including:

-If the striae are not caused by normal physical changes, tests may be done.
-Topical retinoids can be prescribed and may help the appearance of striae.
+If the stretch marks are not caused by normal physical changes, tests may be done.
+A retinoid cream can be prescribed and may help reduce stretch marks.
 Laser treatment may also help.
-However, striae are difficult to treat.
+In very rare cases, surgery may be done.